Rasad

-Rasad (fl.
-1078), also known as Sayyida Rasad, was a politically active Egyptian Caliph mother.
-She was the de facto regent of Fatimid Egypt as the influential mother of her son, the Fatimid caliph al-Mustansir Billah, between 1044 and 1071.
+Rasad (رصد; fl.
+1044–1078) was a slave concubine who, as the queen-mother of the Fatimid caliph al-Mustansir Billah, became the virtual regent of Egypt between 1044 and 1071.
 The name Rasad literally means "observed".

 Life

 Rasad was of Sub-Saharan African origin.
-Variously described as being Sudanese, Ethiopian and Nubian, she first entered the harem of Fatimid caliph Ali az-Zahir of Egypt as a slave concubine when the ruler purchased her from Abu Sa'd al-Tustari, a Jewish merchant.
+Described as being Sudanese, she first entered the fatimid harem of Fatimid caliph Ali az-Zahir of Egypt as a concubine.
+The ruler had purchased her from Abu Sa'd al-Tustari, a Jewish merchant.

 Rasad soon became her husband's favourite, and was later given the title malika, often translated as queen, signifying that she was formally a part of the royal family rather than a slave concubine.
 When she later gave birth to a son that they named al-Mustansir Billah, a delighted az-Zahir declared that the young prince would succeed to the Fatimid throne upon his own demise.
+When she gave birth to a child acknowledged by her enslaver as his, she became an um-walad, which meant that she automatically became manumitted upon the death of her enslaver.